ekoulemaneng/openapi-security-retriever/README.md

 # OpenAPI Security Retriever

-Typescript package to retrieve security mechanism information from an operation and in compliance with an OpenApi specification.
+Typescript package to retrieve security mechanism informations from an operation in compliance with an OpenApi specification.
 For 3.1.x and 3.0.x OpenAPI versions.

 ## Installation
 ```typescript